Jaykul/NancyPS/ReadMe.md

-NancyPS is [Nancy](https://github.com/NancyFx/Nancy), in PowerShell
+﻿NancyPS is [Nancy](https://github.com/NancyFx/Nancy), in PowerShell

 My goal is to produce an easy to use PowerShell layer on top of Nancy so that I can spin up micro-web-services in PowerShell in my dev and test environments.